dkoz/kozejin-cogs/README.md

 StealEmoji | Allows you to upload emojis from one server to another.
 GaiaOnline | Search up Gaia Online profiles and avatars.
 MinecraftAPI | Look up Minecraft player profiles, skins, and capes, or query a game server for information.
+SimpleTickets | Simple ticket system that allows you to create tickets hub with different categories.
+Uses threads instead of channels.

 ## Credits
-[Jintaku](https://github.com/Jintaku) for making original pokedex cog
+[Jintaku](https://github.com/Jintaku) for making original pokedex cog [Butts](https://github.com/Butts) for gaia online hash.